 Let Your Shuttle Driver Know BEFORE—Be courteous and let your shuttle driver (if you have to get one) know beforehand so they can make arrangements to make sure you are the only person they are picking up, so they can take precautions themselves, and so they know to disinfect their vehicle.

 Isolate Yourself—Don’t walk around town or into the grocery store.
-Get to your room and plan to stay there for several days away from everyone!
+Go to your room and plan to stay there for several days away from everyone!
 Need something from the store?
 Pay to have it delivered to the front desk, explain the situation to the front desk, and have them drop it off at your door.

 Don’t Prepare Meals or Handle Other People’s Property – You should wait a minimum of two days AFTER you feel 100% to start cooking food for others or handling other people’s property (meaning if you are hiking with a group or SO).
 Again probably best to expect to spend 3-5 days in a hotel room.